umarmahmud5/WeatherLocationAndTimeService/README.md

 # WeatherLocationAndTimeService
-This service gets the weather information based on Lat Long of a Desktop This Service uses DarkSkyApi to get weather informatoin using Lat Long Since there are no GPS modules in a desktop, the service gets the IP infor of the ISP using CheckIP.amazonwsI.
-This is then sent to IP Info API to get the Lat Long of server (ISP) IP.
+This service gets the weather information based on Lat Long of a Desktop This Service uses DarkSkyAPI to get weather information using Lat Long values Since there are no GPS modules in a desktop, the service gets the IP info of the ISP using CheckIP.amazonws.
+This is then sent to IPInfoAPI to get the Lat Long of server (ISP) IP.